Application essays are ideal opportunities to showcase your creativity and to make an impression, but is the optional essay really necessary?

 The optional essay offers you a blank canvas.
 Take advantage of the opportunity to present yourself as a unique candidate.
-We look at candidates as a whole when considering them for admission to our MBA program.
+We look at candidates as a whole when considering them for admission to our graduate management programs.
 Submitting an optional essay may help balance out your application by highlighting strengths or personal characteristics that might not be clear from your resume or scores alone.

 You have something on your application that would benefit from context.

 Just remember to be clear, concise, and honest.
 No essay should read like a list of excuses.
 Take responsibility for anything less than stellar, and focus on areas of strength.

 When to skip it:

 Between your resume, transcripts, test scores, and mandatory essay, you’ve covered every aspect of your candidacy that would be relevant to the admissions committee.
 Take a deep breath, and hit submit!

 You may not have the time or energy to devote to it.